-Long-Term Measurement Results
+1.4.1 Long-Term Measurement Results

-The long-term measurement results are presented in Tables 6.10-1 through 6.10-3.
-The results are presented in terms of the energy average, Leq, noise level, the median, L50, noise level, and the maximum and minimum noise levels each hour.
+The long-term measurement results are presented in Tables 5 through 7.
+The results are presented in terms of the energy average, L{eq} , noise level, the median, L50, noise level, and the maximum and minimum noise levels each hour.
 The CNEL noise level, a weighted 24-hour average (see Section 1.2.2) is also presented for each site.

 Site A was located on a deck in the rear yard of the residence at 2830 Glen Oaks Canyon Drive.
 The results of the noise measurements taken at Site A from 2:00 p.m.
-February 27, 2008 to 2:00 P.M.
-February 28, 2008 are presented in Table 6.10-1.
-During the daytime hours (7:00 A.M. to 7:00 P.M.) the Leq noise level ranged from about 41 dBA to 49 dBA with the highest level during the 8:00 A.M. hour.
-The daytime median noise level ranged from 33 to 46 dBA with the highest level during the 9:00 A.M. hour.
-The noise level during most of the 8:00 A.M. hour was relatively low, but there was one loud event, likely an aircraft
+February 27, 2008 to 2:00 p.m.
+February 28, 2008 are presented in Table 5.
+During the daytime hours (7 a.m. to 7 p.m.) the L{eq} noise level ranged from about 41 dBA to 49 dBA with the highest level during the 8:00 am hour.
+The daytime median noise level ranged from 33 to 46 dBA with the highest level during the 9 a.m. hour.
+The noise level during most of the 8 a.m. hour was relatively low, but there was one loud event, likely an aircraft overflight during that hour that resulted in the maximum noise level measured at the site for the entire 24-hour measurement period.